Amex Platinum Benefits: What To Do After Getting Your Card

 The American Express Platinum card is a quick ticket to hotel status.
 You can instantly enroll for Gold-level status with Hilton, and Marriott Bonvoy.

 Here’s a quick breakdown of what each is worth.
-Hilton Gold Status gets you 25 percent bonus points on paid stays, free upgrades when space is available, a fifth night free when staying with points and free breakfast for you and a guest.
+Hilton Gold Status gets you 25% bonus points on paid stays, free upgrades when space is available, a fifth night free when staying with points and free breakfast for you and a guest.

-Meanwhile, your Marriott Bonvoy Gold status allows you to earn a 25 percent points bonus on paid stays, upgraded internet access, space-available room upgrades and priority late checkout.
+Meanwhile, your Marriott Bonvoy Gold Elite status allows you to earn a 25% points bonus on paid stays, upgraded internet access, space-available room upgrades and priority late checkout.

 You have to individually enroll for each status upgrade with your loyalty account number for the hotel brands.
 The registration generally takes a day or two to process.

 Get $100 Annual Credit at Saks Fifth Ave

 This is the newest perk, and it just adds to the card’s value.
 A few weeks back, the American Express Platinum card rolled out $100 in credits on Saks Fifth Avenue purchases each calendar year.
 It’s divvied up into two, $50 credits.

 The first credit is available through June, while the second becomes available in July through the end of the year.
 Unused credits don’t roll over, so remember to use them or lose them.
 It appears that gift cards do not qualify to get reimbursed.
 After activating the credit through your Benefits tab, the credit should automatically apply.